ryanjay0/miles-deep/README.md

 miles-deep -x movie.avi
 ```

-This edits out all the non-sexual scenes from 'movie.avi'
+This edits out all the non-sexual scenes from `movie.avi`
 and outputs the result in `movie.cut.avi`.

 Example: